tomoleary/tomoleary.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/ResearchGMR.png" alt="">
-  <figcaption> (Far left) Manufactured solution with a large gradient in the region coloured deep red.
-(Center left) A region of interest (shaded light red) where the solution is declared to be of primary interest.
-(Center right) A goal-oriented adaptive mesh refinement pattern which seeks to minimize the numerical error in the region of interest.
-(Far right) Vast improvement in the efficiency across three new goal-oriented refinement strategies, shown in red, green, and blue, in comparison to a standard adaptive mesh refinement strategy, shown in black. </figcaption>
+  <figcaption> Far left: Manufactured solution with a large gradient in the region coloured deep red.
+Center left: A region of interest (shaded light red) where the solution is declared to be of primary interest.
+Center right: A goal-oriented adaptive mesh refinement pattern which seeks to minimize the numerical error in the region of interest.
+Far right: Vast improvement in the efficiency across three new goal-oriented refinement strategies, shown in red, green, and blue, in comparison to a standard adaptive mesh refinement strategy, shown in black. </figcaption>
 </figure>

 Goal-oriented methods are tailored for accuracy in a specific output.